pharm-it-de/netdata-pharmit/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a self hosted n8n instance for internal use.
-Detailed documentation can be found [here](https://docs.n8n.io/).
-This project was created according to the [Server Setup](https://docs.n8n.io/getting-started/installation/advanced/server-setup.html#docker-compose-example) documentation section.
+This is a pre-configured `Netdata Agent` by Pharm-IT for monitoring use.
+Despite the pre-configured example from `netdata.cloud` it uses a custom network `netdata`.
+This docker network will be created by the `docker-compose.yml` file.
+In the standard cloud-init script the `netdata` network will be allowed to communicate with the host system by the ufw firewall settings (https://askubuntu.com/a/903358).

+These settings are necessary to send, for example, metrics of the `Docker Engine` via the [metrics endpoint](https://docs.docker.com/config/daemon/prometheus/).

 <p align="right">(<a href="#top">back to top</a>)</p>